 On the other hand, a diet based on whole, organic plant foods, will supply all the nutrients necessary without needing to worry about deficiencies or imbalances, while providing the best for your brain development.

-One very important piece of information that is missing in the Guide are the effects of excess fat in the diet.
+The effects of excess fat in the diet is one very important piece of information that’s missing from the Guide.
 Excess fat consumption results in poor transport and delivery of essential nutrients, plus oxygen, by the bloodstream.
-Red blood cells are caused to stick together, and insulin receptors are affected as well.
+The blood becomes thicker, red blood cells stick together, and insulin receptors are affected.

-The effects of this excess fat are, among others, that insufficient amounts of oxygen are being transported to the different parts of the body, and sugars get stuck in the bloodstream, not reaching the cells which need their energy.
+The effects of this excess fat are, among others, that insufficient amounts of oxygen are being transported to the different parts of the body, and sugars get stuck in the bloodstream, raising blood sugar levels and not feeding the cells which need them.
 Poor health, low energy, and low brain function are common consequences.
 If the fat intake is too high for long enough, it can also cause so called sugar metabolic disorders, such as type 2 diabetes.
 If you want to be on the safe side, keep your total fat intake to around 10% of your daily calories, or less.

-Stan is a great example that the neuroplasticity of the brain doesn’t stop with aging, meaning that the brain is forever adapting to stimuli and capable of great increases in intelligence at any age.
+Stan is a great example that the neuroplasticity of the brain doesn’t stop with aging, meaning it is capable of great increases in intelligence at any age.

-He didn’t begin doing the exercises because he wanted to be more intelligent, rather because due to an old war injury, he had to begin taking large doses of morphine.
-The drug had devastating effects on his mental faculties, and suddenly his short term memory was gone, he couldn’t understand what his friends were talking about and had much difficulty understanding anything from his books.
-He became depressed as he lost those things he enjoyed the most in life, until he found the Guide.
+He didn’t begin doing the exercises because he wanted to be more intelligent, but because an old war injury forced him to start taking morphine.
+The drug had devastating effects on his mental faculties, severely affecting his concentration and short term memory.
+He couldn’t understand what his friends were talking about anymore, and couldn’t understand what he read in his books.
+He became depressed as he lost the things he enjoyed the most in life, until he found the Guide.

-As he explains it, it was the Pseudo-Telekinesis technique that had the most immediate effect, giving him his short term memory back, along with his reading comprehension.
-He did do the other exercises in the Guide as well, eventually achieving IQ levels much higher than he ever had before.
+The way he tells it, it was the Pseudo-Telekinesis technique that helped him most in the beginning, restoring his short term memory and reading comprehension.
+He did do the other exercises in the Guide as well, particularly Image Streaming, achieving his ever highest IQ in the process.

-We can see in Stan’s example how the exercises had a very profound effect, even while under the influence of morphine, which he chronically depends on now.
-As Stan reports it, even though his IQ was pretty high to begin with, within just 2 months he’d gone from 142 to 165 points, which is an increase of 23 points, and within 6 months he tested at 173 before deciding to stop the exercises for a while, only to resume a mild maintenance program to keep him in the 160s.
+We can see in Stan’s example how the exercises were very powerful even while under the influence of morphine, which he says he has to take for the rest of his life.
+According to him, even though his IQ was pretty high to begin with, within just 2 months he went from 142 to 165 points, which is an increase of 23 points, and within 6 months he tested at 173 before deciding to stop the exercises for a while, only to resume a mild maintenance program to stay in the 160s.
 His depression completely vanished.

 He also reports very good service from the team behind the Guide, having contacted them numerous times.
 In his own words: